pmreis/TeslaImprovementBacklog/README.md

 ## Backlog

 - [ ] Restore USB playback after sleep state if USB was the selected audio source before sleeping.
-- [ ] Perform audio search on USB and not just on Spotify.
+- [ ] Perform audio search on USB besides Spotify.
+If Premium is not enabled and USB contains music, search should focus primarily on USB.
 - [ ] When playing from USB, touching the music card should select the current track on the respective folder of the USB device.
 - [ ] Implement gapless playback for USB audio [[1]](#note-1).
 - [ ] Make speed-sensitive volume a configurable option again, or turn it off by default.